 Refused Derived Fule (RDF) and Solid Recovered Fuel (SRF) generated by Group waste treatment facilities

-In addition to the fuels necessary to carry out the process, cement production requires large quantities of raw materials of natural origin such as limestone, clay and gypsum, extracted from natural quarries that have different characteristics.
+Cement production also requires large quantities of raw materials of natural origin like limestone, clay and gypsum, extracted from natural quarries that have different characteristics.

-Since these are natural ecosystems with a precise natural balance, we calculate the impact of our activities to limit the effects on the areas concerned and pursue the objective of reducing the use of non-renewable raw materials, promoting the use of alternatives raw materials.
+Since these are natural ecosystems with a precise natural balance, we assess the impact of our activities to limit environmental effects and pursue the objective of reducing non-renewable raw materials use, promoting alternatives raw materials such as fly ash and blast furnace slag, instead.

-Of the 16 million tons of materials used in 2021 to produce cement in our plants, almost 11% was recycled, including fly ash, blast furnace slag and other additives deriving from the extraction activities of the quarry inside CCB plant in Belgium.
+In 2024 we used nearly 15 million tons of raw materials with 12% coming from recycled sources, including fly ash, blast furnace slag and other additives deriving from the extraction activities of the quarry inside our cement plant in Belgium.

 Waste as a secondary raw material

 Waste is a source not only of recyclable materials, but also of alternative fuels with a high calorific value.
-The use of alternative fuel derived from solid urban waste and industrial waste brings high environmental benefits, because it reduces the use of fossil fuels and offers a solution to storage and disposal problems.
+Using alternative fuels derived from urban waste and industrial waste offers high environmental benefits by reducing fossil fuel consumption and offering a solution to storage and disposal problems.

-In 2021 Cementir waste treatment plants produced over 72,000 tons of waste fuel.
+In 2024 Cementir waste treatment plants produced 15,569 tons of waste fuel.

 We use the most advanced biological technologies, minimizing landfilling and contributing to the reduction of greenhouse gas emissions.